Włodzimierz Zagórski (general)

-Włodzimierz Zagórski of the Clan of Ostoja (born January 21, 1882 in Saint-Martin-Lantosque, France – disappeared August 6, 1927 en route from Wilno to Warsaw) was an Austro-Hungary military intelligence soldier, Polish brigadier general, staff officer, and aviator.
+Włodzimierz Zagórski of the Clan of Ostoja (January 21, 1882 – disappeared August 6, 1927) was a Polish brigadier general, military intelligence soldier of the Austro-Hungarian Army, staff officer and aviator.

 Youth

 Włodzimierz Zagórski was born in Saint-Martin-Lantosque, France, near the city of Nice.
 He was born into nobility, specifically the Clan of Ostoja.
-His father was Jan Zagórski, one of many representatives of the noble Zagórski family living throughout Masovia, Warsaw, Lubelszczyzna, Lublin, and Cracow.
+His father was Jan Zagórski, one of many representatives of the noble Zagórski family living throughout Masovia, Warsaw, Lubelszczyzna, Lublin, and Kraków.
 Jan Zagórski was an active member of the January Uprising in 1863–1864, who as a result of his participation in the Uprising, was deported to Siberia only to escape and flee afterwards to France.
 Włodzimierz Zagórski's mother was Anna Kozłow, a dame of the House of Romanov and daughter of General Kozlov.

 Włodziemierz Zagórski experienced extensive schooling in many various subjects while living in France.
 He graduated both legal and trade schools in France and Austria.
 He spoke fluently six languages, including French and German, and financed his own aviation training when the industry was just being popularized.

 Military service in the Austro-Hungarian Army and the Polish Legions during World War I

 Zagórski began his military service in 1900 in the Austro-Hungarian Army.
 On August 18, 1902, he was promoted to Second Lieutenant of Artillery.
-In 1910, he graduated from the General Staff Academy in Vienna and was promoted to Chief of Staff of the 8th Infantry Brigade of the Austro-Hungarian Army in Cracow.
+In 1910, he graduated from the General Staff Academy in Vienna and was promoted to Chief of Staff of the 8th Infantry Brigade of the Austro-Hungarian Army in Kraków.
 In 1911, he was transferred to the (Evidenzbureau) of the Austro-Hungarian Army, where he was responsible for leading irregular warfare in the Vistula Land, aimed at destabilizing said region of the Russian Empire.
-Zagórski was appointed as an official in the Second Branch of the General Staff in Vienna, where he commanded the so-called Hauptkundschaftstellen in Cracow, Przemyśl, and Lwów.
+Zagórski was appointed as an official in the Second Branch of the General Staff in Vienna, where he commanded the so-called Hauptkundschaftstellen in Kraków, Przemyśl, and Lwów.

 The Hauptkundschaftstellen was the governing body of the Evidenzbureau which commanded Austrian-sponsored Polish paramilitary and intelligence-gathering organizations in the Vistula Land.
 One of the commanders of such organizations Zagórski came into contact with was Józef Piłsudski.
 Piłsudski would gather and transfer intelligence over to Zagórski in exchange for Austrian funds which helped establish and expand Polish paramilitary capabilities in the Vistula Land - one such example being the Riflemen's Association.